Products and h-homogeneity: The productivity of h-homogeneity

-Now let $C\subseteq X$ be clopen and non-empty.
-By proposition \ref{clopenpseudocompact} and lemma \ref{rectangles}, we can write $C$ as the disjoint union of finitely many, say $n$, non-empty clopen rectangles.
+Now let $C$ be a non-empty clopen subset of $X\times Y$.
+By Proposition \ref{clopenpseudocompact} and Lemma \ref{rectangles}, we can write $C$ as the disjoint union of finitely many, say $n$, non-empty clopen rectangles.
 By the h-homogeneity of $X$ and $Y$, each such rectangle is homeomorphic to $X\times Y$.
 Therefore $C\cong n\times X\times Y\cong X\times Y$. \end{proof}

 \begin{corollary} Assume that $X=X_1\times \cdots \times X_n$ is pseudocompact.
 If each $X_i$ is h-homogeneous then $X$ is h-homogeneous. \end{corollary}